upsun/scalsun/README.md

 > [!CAUTION]
 > ## This project is owned by the Upsun Advocacy team.
 It is in early stage of development [experimental] and only intended to be used by Upsun customers/community.   <br /><br />This project is not supported by Upsun and does not qualify for Support plans.
-It's provided without guarantee or warranty!
+Use this repository at your own risks, it is provided without guarantee or warranty!

 ScalSun
 =========